SumiSastri/typescript-with-react/README.md

 # Typescript overview
 Typescript, is an open-source library created by Microsoft.
 It is a superset of JavaScript that allows static typing.
-It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler (compiler) to convert back into Javascript.
+It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler (compiler) to convert back into JavaScript.
 Based on the dotnet system and is closely related to object oriented programming languages.

 Problems that TypeScript solves - as it is statically typed it reduces errors (bugs) as types are checked automatically preventing the accidental assignment of invalid values.
 It is easier to maintain in the long-term as it handles.